Antfield-Creations/fafa-vae/journal/README.md

 - [X] Fix the model training loss spikes/collapses
 - [ ] Implement `get_config` method for custom vq_vae and pixelcnn models

+## 2022-07-01
+I'm beginning to doubt whether the 40x40 quantized output will work for this particular dataset.
+I can't reproduce the performance of the best 80x80 model by any 40x40 configuration and I tried quite a few duren the last few days.
+So, I'm going to try and see if I can reproduce the 80x80 model but this time using a version where the encoder output size actually matches the code book embedding size.
+Run 2022-07-01_16h17m19s is the first attempt at re-creating.

+## 2022-06-29
+I ran a couple too many runs yesterday so I'm starting to lose track, but the gist is that I haven't quite found the correct layering to produce reconstructions with enough detail.
+It's just a tad too vague.
+It's artistic, without doubt, but some reconstructions take a little bit too much imagination to make out human shapes.

+So, today I'm running 2022-06-29_08h51m43s with two extra stride-1 (de)conv layers to see if the model can make more of the codes it gets passed from the quantizer.

 ## 2022-06-27
 The embedding size definitely is not the culprit.
 I'm still none the wiser on why the training sessions fail to build a consistent learning curve, and it's testing my patience.
 I'm going to test a couple of things.
 First, I'm going to start